Metal injection molding

 Support shapes and features difficult to produce through conventional machining alone.

-Materials and follow-up processing support
+Materials and secondary processing

 Typical projects may involve stainless steel, precipitation-hardening stainless steel, and other commonly used metal alloys depending on the application.